 The Town capital projects fund is used to account for the Town's capital related activity.
 The main ongoing project relates to the elementary school renovation.
-The fund had a balance of \$2.2 million at year-end, an increase of 2.0 million over the prior year.
-The increase was mainly due to the issuance of \$3.9 million of long-term debt offset by current expenditures on the project.
+The fund had a balance of \$1.2 million at year-end, a decrease of \$971,000 over the prior year.
+The decrease was mainly due to the timing of expenditures on the project, reimbursements from the School Building Authority and the timing of permanently financing the project.